 In the summer of 1990, I vaguely remember Hubby and one or two of the boys coming home from the hockey rink all excited about a litter of puppies being given away and if we hurried, we could get one.
 So we hurried.
 I do remember clearly seeing Oliver for the first time.
 The runt of the litter, he was a teeny, tiny ball of black and white fluff, and he totally stole our hearts.
 The consensus to bring him home was unanimous and we never once second-guessed that decision.

-His mother was a purebred Lhasa Apso (the less-known cousin of the Shih Tzu) and his father was an unknown and unwelcome stranger.
+His mother was a purebred Lhasa Apso (the lesser-known cousin of the Shih Tzu) and his father was an unknown and unwelcome stranger.
 Oliver had Lhasa Apso hair with the build of a small terrier.
 He couldn’t have been more perfect, size-wise and temperament, for a family of young boys.
 He was loyal and obedient to all of us, but he developed a special bond with my oldest son.
 The two of them truly loved each other.

 We still had our cat, Minet, at that time and Ollie readily wanted to make friends.
 Once Minet had set down the ground rules – no jumping on her or eating out of her bowl – they became good buddies.
 The funny thing about that was, although Oliver got along famously with Minet he had a strong and uncharacteristic hatred for all other cats.
 You could almost see the smile on his face after he’d chased off a cat from our yard.